N. T. Wright: Reviews of Wright's scholarly work

+Public lectures

+In 2019, Wright delivered the thirty-second Erasmus Lecture, titled Loving to Know, organized by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, Wright explored the relationship between love, knowledge, and truth within the Christian intellectual tradition.
+Drawing from Scripture, theology, and philosophy, he argued that genuine understanding arises not from detached rationality but from an engaged love for God and creation — a theme central to his broader work on faith and reason.

 Honours

 Wright has been awarded several honorary doctoral degrees, including from Durham University in July 2007, the John Leland Center for Theological Studies in April 2008, the University of St Andrews in 2009, Heythrop College (University of London) in 2010 and the Ecumenical Institute of Theology at St. Mary's Seminary & University in May 2012.

 In 2014, he was awarded the Burkitt Medal by the British Academy "in recognition of special service to Biblical Studies".
 It was announced in March 2015 that he was to be made a fellow of the Royal Society of Edinburgh (FRSE).